sybrew/the-seo-framework/readme.txt

 	* The counter type now correctly updates for new user meta created after The SEO Framework 2.7.0+ is installed.
 	* TODO SEO Settings tabs now correctly show the tab's content when hitting the "back" button.
 		* This behavior is caused because browsers save form data when travelling through history.
 Tabs are self-contained button forms for improved performance.
+	/
+	* TODO When enabling the option "Remove Blogname from title?", the blogname is removed too from manual SEO title entries.

 **For translators:**